Pupil Premium Spend

 1, 3, 4 |

-Provide alternate provision for students who are given fixed term exclusions. |
+Provide alternate provision for students who are given fixed term suspensions, to support their reintegration into mainstream by following a fixed period of therapeutic support. |

-Supporting students who have been excluded from mainstream education ensures students can still access the curriculum and complete GCSE exams and therefore improving their chances in being successful in adulthood. |
+Supporting students who have been suspended from mainstream education ensures students can still access the curriculum / complete GCSE exams and therefore improving their chances in being successful in adulthood. |

 1 |